Kunafa Recipe

 This post may contain affiliate links.

-Kunafa (or Kunefe) is a popular Middle Eastern dessert featuring layers of crispy pastry and sweet cheese soaked in syrup.
+Kunafa is a popular Middle Eastern dessert featuring layers of crispy pastry and sweet cheese soaked in syrup.
 It is crispy on the outside, cheesy and gooey on the inside, and absolutely delicious!

 What Is Kunafa?